 - Ways to produce machine-readable article files and submit them to indexes

-- JATS DTD XML - the standard indexing format
+- JATS compliant XML - the standard indexing format

 Finally, we’ll put it all together to overview how you can start producing metadata and even full-text articles in machine-readable format!

 Let’s take a walk in the proverbial shoes of an academic index, shall we?
 Indexes are hungry for knowledge!
 But they can only ingest information given to them in machine-readable formats.

 There are two ways to feed hungry indexes:

 - Manually entering article metadata into index deposit forms

 If you don’t produce machine-readable article files, working with discovery services that support manual data entry is your only option.
 In this case, the form acts as a conduit to convert the article data you enter into machine-readable metadata that the index can understand.